-During your stay in Japan, you probably need a smartphone.
-How do you procure a smartphone?
+During your stay in Japan, you may want to use a smartphone.
+How do you get one?
 There are six possible choices.
-First, use roaming service.
-Second, utilize free Wi-Fi, carry your own smartphone even in Japan.
-Thirdly, subscribe to a paid Wi-Fi service.
-Fourth, insert a prepaid SIM card into your smartphone.
-Fifth, using a rental service in your country or Japan, get a pocket Wi-Fi router - or SIM card, smartphone etc. Sixth, carry a smart phone that your hotel will rent out.
-Let's organize information on which of these options you should choose.
+First, you can use roaming service on your current plan but please check with your service provider for rates.
+Second, you can utilize free Wi-Fi with your current smartphone while travelling in Japan.
+Next you can subscribe to a paid Wi-Fi service.
+You can also use a prepaid SIM card that is capable of service in Japan with your unlocked smartphone.
+You can use a rental service from your country or Japan to get a pocket Wi-Fi router, SIM card, or capable smartphone.
+Finally, you may be able to rent a smart phone from your hotel.
+Below is information on each of these options to help you decide.

 What is the best choice for your usage?

-In addition, if you want to browse the Internet with not only your smartphone but also your computer or tablet, the Wi-Fi router will be a great success.
+In addition, if you want to browse the Internet with not only your smartphone but also your computer or tablet, the Wi-Fi router will be very useful.

-If your chosen roaming service or prepaid SIM etc are not available without limitation of communication capacity, free Wi-Fi should also be used wisely to reduce the cost.
+If your chosen roaming service or prepaid SIM card have limits or capacities then make use of free Wi-Fi to reduce the cost whenever possible.

-In this article, I will introduce a bit more about these things.
+In this article, I will give you more details on these types of services.

 First let me explain about free Wi-Fi in Japan.
 Japan's free Wi-Fi service is gradually getting better.
-You can use free Wi-Fi at airports and stations in Japan, department stores, convenience stores, cafes, hotels, etc. If you install the following application on your smartphone and register it, you will be able to use free Wi - Fi relatively easily in Japan.
+You can use free Wi-Fi at airports, stations in Japan, department stores, convenience stores, cafes, hotels, etc. If you install and register the following application on your smartphone you will be able to use free Wi-Fi relatively easily in Japan.

 Japan Connected-free Wi-Fi

-It is an application for foreign visitors to Japan that NTTBP Corporation provides.
-It supports over 440 kinds of Wi-Fi spots, and it can use more than 150,000 Wi-Fi throughout the country.
-If you register for Japan Conneted free, you can connect without having to register each use for each Wi-Fi spot very conveniently.
-It almost covers Wi-Fi spots of transportation systems and tourist attractions.
-Moreover, it corresponds widely to the city WiFi which the provider company NNTBP is deploying.
+This is an application for foreign visitors to Japan provided by NTTBP Corporation.
+It supports over 440 kinds of Wi-Fi spots and it can use more than 150,000 Wi-Fi locations throughout the country.
+If you register for Japan Connected free, you can conveniently connect without having to register at each individual Wi-Fi Spot.
+The service covers Wi-Fi spots for most transportation systems and tourist attractions.
+Moreover, you can connect to Wi-Fi throughout the city because the provider is NTTBP.

 Instructions for use